davidpaulius/davidpaulius.github.io/content/etcetera/fun.md

 title: "Fun Stuff 😜"
 author: "David Paulius"
 description: "This is an overview of David Paulius, Ph.D."
-summary: "Random things that fascinate me or about me that are in no way relevant to research or work. :)"
+summary: "Random things that fascinate me that are not relevant to my own research or work. :)"
 showToc: false
 disableAnchoredHeadings: true
 ShowReadingTime: false